-Agricultural Workplace Injury Assistance in Sunnyvale, CA
+Agricultural Workplace Injury Lawyer in San Jose, CA

 What to Do When You Are Injured at Work

-If you happen to sustain an injury while on the job, the first step you should take is to alert a supervisor, manager, or another employee.
+If you sustain an injury while on the job, the first step you should take is to alert a supervisor, manager, or another employee.
 You can then explain the situation that occurred and the nature of the accident you were involved in.
 It’s also a good idea to talk to a workplace injury attorney to ensure your rights are protected; in many cases, you may be owed compensation for the injury you suffered while in the workplace.
-Reporting the accident right away to your supervisor and an attorney ensures there is plenty of clear evidence the injury occurred while on the job and not in your off-duty hours.
+Reporting the accident right away to your supervisor and an attorney ensures there is plenty of clear evidence the injury occurred while on the job and not during your off-duty hours.